-To the maximum extent feasible, the commission shall be entitled to request and receive and shall utilize and be provided with such facilities, resources and data of any court, department, division, board, bureau, commission or agency of the State or any political subdivision thereof as it may reasonably request to carry out properly its powers and duties hereunder.
+To the maximum extent feasible, the commission shall be entitled to request and receive and shall utilize and be provided with such facilities, resources and data of any court, department, division, board, bureau, commission or agency of the [State] Commonwealth or any political subdivision thereof as it may reasonably request to carry out properly its powers and duties hereunder.
+The release of otherwise confidential information to the commission pursuant to this act shall be deemed an official purpose of the Commonwealth and an exception to laws providing for nondisclosure.

 Section 6.
 Information to be confidential.

 The commission shall not disclose information received pursuant to this act so as to divulge the identities of the persons to whom it relates except as is necessary to carry out the purposes of this act.

 Section 7.
 Reports.

-The commission shall make a preliminary report to the Governor and the Legislature of its findings, conclusions and recommendations not later than November 30, 1982 and a final report of its findings, conclusions and recommendations not later than June 30, 1983.
+The commission shall make a preliminary report to the Governor and the Legislature of its findings, conclusions and recommendations not later than November 30, 1982 and a final report of its findings, conclusions and recommendations not later than [June 30, 1983] June 30, 1985.